 Narrow-mindedness runs rampant in the ranks of the amateur radio community.
-Being honest, this annoys me to no end.
+If it wasn’t for operators launching their “arguments” and every new video or blog post I make I wouldn’t actually care.
 So what’s the cure?

 There’s always a debate going on about the best antenna, the best radio, the best this, the best that, or even the best way to do something.
 For the most part, those operators declaring absolutes need to have their bowels emptied by a professional.
 There simply is no such thing as the best anything, since methods and solutions are created to solve problems or inefficiency.